vsrinivas/fuchsia/docs/contribute/docs/documentation-standards.md

   the [glossary](/docs/glossary.md).

-- **Avoid coloquial phrases or regional idioms** Keep in mind that a lot of users are non-native English speakers interested in Fucshia.
+- **Avoid coloquial phrases or regional idioms** Keep in mind that a lot of users are non-native English speakers interested in Fuchsia.
 Avoid difficult to translate idioms, like "that's the way the cookie crumbles".
 While it might make sense to you, it doesn't translate well into other languages.

 - **Avoid referencing proprietary information.** This can refer to any potential terminology or product names that may be trademarked or any internal information (API keys, machine names, etc…)